SraddhaBhattacharjee/PredictiveSales_Fortnine/README.md

 # PredictiveSales_Fortnine
 Canada's leading motorcycle brand Fortnine provided me with a business dataset to analyze using SQL and Python.
 My objectives were to determine the percentage of new versus returning customers, identify sales outliers, and forecast sales for the next year.

+# Tools Used
+1. Google Collab
+2. PostGreSQL